 Residents of Top Rung neighborhoods are mature, manied, highly educated, and wealthy.
-The median age is 45.0 years; one-third of the residents are in their flowes because the season of 2-45.0 years of 3-45.0 years of 3-45.

-09. Urban Chic
+The median age is 45.0 years; one-third of the residents are in their flowes because the season of 2-45.0 years of 3-45.0 #### 09.
+Urban Chic

 Urban Chic residents are professionals who live a sophisticated, exclusive lifestyle, More than half of these households are married-couple thmilles, similar to the U.S. proportion.
 Fewer than that of them have children, bulker brinded share, here is a smaller proportion to single be not similar by married and shared thouseholds.
-The proportion of singles and shared thouseholds, the married and shared the proportion of singles and shared thouseholds from the 1951,280 bechelor of singles and shared thousehold frome to 1951,280 bechelor of single and shared to other form explorations to five in style.
-They are well educated more than half of residents aged 25 years and older hold a bechelor or organized degree.
-So peecent have attended college for additional information or this lifestyle, click here:
+The proportion of singles and shared thouseholds, the married and shared the proportion of singles and shared thouseholds from the 1951,280 bechelor of singles and shared thousehold frome to 1951,280 bechelor of single and shared through one of 1951,280 bechelor of single degrees 30 percent have attended colleger for additional information or this lifestyle, click here: